UniqueNetwork/nft-workshop/README.md

 The combinable parts are also stored in numbered files like `images/eye1.png`, `images/eye2.png` ... and `images/nose1.png`, `images/nose2.png` ...

+If you want to set a `cover` for a collection, then save the cover file in `images` folder.
+Store the cover file name in the `coverFileName` property in the `config.js` file.
+If you do not need to create a cover, then assign an empty string to `coverFileName`.

 ## Describe NFT traits